-Choose foods that have less than 10 grams of sugar per serving.
+• Choose foods that have less than 10 grams of added sugar per serving.

 Read ALL food labels - even products labeled sugar-free.
-Fruit and milk are the exception to this rule because they are natural, but when choosing canned or frozen products, be sure to choose those that are no-sugar added.
+Fruit and milk are the exception to this rule because they contain natural sugar, but when choosing canned or frozen products, be sure to choose those that are no-sugar added.

-You may choose to use sugar-alternatives
+• You may choose to use sugar-alternatives (Splenda, Truvia, Stevia, etc.) but use them in moderation.
+A general rule of thumb: If you eat something with an

-(Splenda, Truvia, Stevia, etc.) but use them in moderation.
-A general rule of thumb: If you eat something with an alternative sweetener, next time, choose something without an artificial sweetener (sugar alcohols).
+A general rule of thumb: If you eat something with an alternative sweetener, next time, choose something without an artificial sweetener or sugar alcohols.